tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 Because of this concept, you'll need to **forbid any type of plugins/themes installation or updating from the WordPress backend**.
 By default Bedrock will take care of this when you are in the `production` environment.
 Since WordPress is also a composer dependency, updating it is as simple as `composer update roots/wordpress`.

-But how to guarantee reproducible builds ?
+But how to guarantee reproducible builds?
 Well the answer is just below: use **Composer**.

 # Use Composer

 Bedrock boilerplate allows you to manage dependencies of your project using [Composer](https://getcomposer.org/) like **any** modern and decent PHP project should do (WordPress, I'm looking at you right now).

-Do you want to install `WooCommerce` ?
+Do you want to install `WooCommerce`?
 Go inside your terminal and type:

 `composer require woocommerce/woocommerce`